appscode-cloud/docs/docs/platform/selfhost-setup/README.md

 Welcome to KubeDB Platform's Self-Hosted deployment!
 Whether you're looking for a quick trial in "Self Hosted Demo" mode or gearing up for a production-ready environment (`Self Hosted Production`), you're in control.

-Navigate to [AppsCode Self-Hosted](https://appscode.com/selfhost).
+Navigate to [KubeDB Platform Self-Hosted](https://appscode.com/selfhost).
 Here you will find your previously generated self-hosted installers.

 <img src="images/installer-home.png">
 <br/>
 <br/>
 Click on the `Create New Installer` button to get started.
 You can either choose deployment type `Self Hosted Demo` or `Self Hosted Production`.
 Provide the required data and click `Done` button to generate the installer.
-Upon generation of the installer, you will get the documentation how to host AppsCode Server on your own.
+Upon generation of the installer, you will get the documentation how to host KubeDB Platform Server on your own.
 <br/>
 <br/>
 To get detailed documentation on `Self Hosted Demo` installer, head over to [Demo Deployment](install/selfhosted-demo.md).